cpoczatek/oci-performance-test/README.md

 This test is a bit unrepresentative in that it's a single node.

+Typically tests like this use [cassandra-stress](https://docs.datastax.com/en/cassandra/2.1/cassandra/tools/toolsCStress_t.html), not copy.
+This performance is unlikely to be indicative of more typical CQL workloads.

 Our results are:

 | Shape         | Read - Rows/s | Write - Rows/s |